Prestosuchus: Munich specimens

-The first two specimens of Prestosuchus to be described were found at the Weg Sanga site near the town of São Pedro do Sul in Rio Grande do Sul, Brazil.
+Von Huene (1938) recognized two specimens of Prestosuchus chiniquensis from the Chiniquá area.
 One specimen was a partial skeleton including a jaw and snout fragments, and its bones were labelled SNSB-BSPG AS XXV 1-3, 5-11, 28-41, and 49.
-This specimen was later designated as the lectotype of Prestosuchus chiniquensis in 1972.
-Another specimen, SNSB-BSPG AS XXV 7, consists of the upper part of the hip and sacrum and was designated the paralectotype of the species.
-Although Kischlat (2000) assigned the paralectotype hip material to "Karamuru vorax", its original referral to P. chiniquensis was upheld by Desojo et al. (2020) when the specimen was redescribed along with the lectotype.
-These two specimens were originally described by von Huene (1938) and are stored at the Bavarian State Collection for Palaeontology and Geology (Bayerische Staatsammlung für Paläontologie und Geologie, BSPG) institute of the Bavarian Natural History Collections (Staatliche Naturwissenschaftliche Sammlungen Bayerns, or SNSB) in Munich, Germany.
+In 1972, this specimen was designated as the lectotype of Prestosuchus chiniquensis.
+The other specimen, SNSB-BSPG AS XXV 7, consists of the upper part of the hip and sacrum.
+It was designated as the paralectotype of the species.

+The lectotype and paralectotype are stored at the Bavarian State Collection for Palaeontology and Geology (Bayerische Staatsammlung für Paläontologie und Geologie, BSPG) institute of the Bavarian Natural History Collections (Staatliche Naturwissenschaftliche Sammlungen Bayerns, or SNSB) in Munich, Germany.
+Both have been redescribed by Desojo et al. (2020).

-Huene described several more Prestosuchus-like reptiles shortly afterwards, although he did not consider them to be the same species as Prestosuchus chiniquensis.
-One specimen, with its fossils labelled as SNSB-BSPG AS XXV 131-139, was given its own genus and species: Procerosuchus celer.
+Huene named several more Prestosuchus-like reptiles shortly afterwards, although he did not consider them to be the same species as Prestosuchus chiniquensis.
+One specimen, with its fossils labelled as SNSB-BSPG AS XXV 131-139, received its own genus and species: Procerosuchus celer.
 Another specimen, with its fossils labelled SNSB-BSPG AS XXV 13–24, 26–27, and 44–48, was designated as a second species of Prestosuchus, Prestosuchus loricatus.

-Some authors have considered both of these specimens to belong to P. chiniquensis, while others have gone as far as to consider not only Procerosuchus celer a separate genus, but also "Prestosuchus" loricatus.
+Some authors have considered Procerosuchus celer or Prestosuchus loricatus to be junior synonyms of Prestosuchus chiniquensis.
+Others have gone as far as to consider not only Procerosuchus celer a separate genus, but also "Prestosuchus" loricatus.
+Desojo & Rauhut (2024) established the new genus Schultzsuchus for "Prestosuchus" loricatus, as their analyses disputed a close relationship to Prestosuchus chiniquensis.

-Kischlat (2000) referred to "Prestosuchus" loricatus as "Abaporu" loricatus, but this name was never formalized and has not been used since.
-In the same paper, several Prestosuchus specimens, including the paralectotype of P. chiniquensis and the "Porto Alegre specimen" (i.e. UFRGS-PV-0156-T), were named as a different new genus, "Karamuru vorax".
-However, this name was also poorly defined and never formalized, so "Karamuru vorax" is considered a nomen nudum along with "Abaporu" loricatus.
-Kischlat (2023) later proposed the new genus name Huenesuchus for Prestosuchus chiniquensis.
-Although he admitted that Prestosuchus is a valid name, he preferred to replace that name under the argument that a type species was not explicitly established by von Huene along ICZN guidelines.
-Other paleontologists have informally disagreed with this argument, and publications relevant to Prestosuchus, starting with Kuhn (1961), have consistently treated P. chiniquensis as a valid type species.
-McDavid (2025) formally discussed the issue, citing Prestosuchus as the proper generic name since it had been diagnosed by Oskar Kuhn in 1961.

-Desojo & Rauhut (2024) redescribed the remains of "Prestosuchus" loricatus and determined that it was a valid species of poposauroid, not closely related to Prestosuchus chiniquensis.
-In accordance with this finding, "Prestosuchus" loricatus was placed into a new genus, Schultzsuchus, named after Cesar Schultz.